 I released the first version of the LOAMJ in 2016 in an effort to provide a single, comprehensive list of open-access journals focusing on music.
-A second version, incorporated about 100 journal links and sorted them into categories.
+A second version (launched May – December 2016), incorporated about 100 journal links and sorted them into categories.
 The third version (October 2019) is no longer a simple list but a searchable database; it went live with 149 total entries.
 The fourth version (June – July 2020) added in new categories (including information on peer-review policies) and divided the LOAMJ into a primary list and a supplemental list.

-The LOAMJ largely contains peer-reviewed academic journals, although several other resources have been posted, including the newsletters of scholarly societies, specialized magazines on musical topics, blogs, and personal websites containing significant scholarly material.
+The LOAMJ contains peer-reviewed academic journals; the supplemental list contains several other resources, including the newsletters of scholarly societies, specialized magazines on musical topics, blogs, and personal websites containing significant scholarly material.

 All resources are freely accessible.
-The database indicates how many years’ worth of material from each journal are posted online.
-Note that this may or may not be the full run of a journal, and that most journals post between one and four volumes a year.
+The database indicates how many years’ worth of material from each journal are posted online and how many issues each journal posts in a typical year.
 Journals labeled “inactive” show no sign of updating their website or posting new material for at least the last two years.
-Journals that charge publication fees have this information listed in their “APC” (article processing charges) column.
+Journals whose websites list publication fees have this information listed in their “APC” (article processing charges) column.
 In some cases, correspondence with editors has allowed me to post information about publication fees that is not apparent from a journal’s site.

-You can search for a specific type of journal by holding CTRL + F. This will bring up a search box, allowing you to search all fields of the database for keywords.
+Click on the magnifying class at the top right of the database.
+This will bring up a search box, allowing you to search all fields of the database for keywords.